GustafGroning/python__mashup_API/README.md

 (guide for installing python3 and flask)

-The API can be accessed through the command line or any browser that can handle JSON.
 1. open a terminal window in the project folder.
-2. type <python3 app.py>.
+2. type "python3 app.py"
 <br> the app is now running on your machine.

+The API can be accessed through the command line or any browser that can handle JSON.

 ## browser
 1. enter "localhost:5000/search/MBID" (5000 is the automatic port used by Flask, MBID is the identifier you want to search for)